Oweci/GROUP-10-REGRESSION-ML-MODEL/README.md

 # GROUP-10-REGRESSION-ML-MODEL
-We are trying to create a ML model that can detect Traffick
+We are trying to create a ML model that can detect Traffic